dogweather/forkful/content/en/cpp/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?

-Extracting substrings means snatching little pieces out of a larger string.
-Programmers do this to isolate, process, or analyze specific data within text, like pulling out usernames from email addresses or dates from logs.

 ## How to:
 C++ makes it easy to grab a substring. `std::string` is our trusty sidekick here, with the `substr()` function doing most of the heavy lifting.
 Let's cut to the chase with some code:

 ```C++